 Writing impactful meta titles and meta descriptions is essential for quality SEO.
 Read more to learn how to do so from Contractor Advertising today!

 As you can see, the description above is much more on-topic.
 It attempts to persuade the searcher to click the link and continue reading.
 Contrast that with how we wrote the description for the service page.
-Do you see how they’re similar, yet the call to action is different?
+Do you see how they’re similar yet different call to action?
 In the description for the service page, we wanted to get the reader to call the company immediately (or shortly after clicking through to the page).
 However, when we wrote the description for this blog post, we tried to convince the searcher to click through to read more.
-Both descriptions will help generate clicks, but the end-goal for the targeted searcher is entirely different.
+Both descriptions will help generate clicks, but the end goal for the targeted searcher is entirely different.

 Need Help Writing Meta Titles And Meta Descriptions?
 Contact Us!